jimchen1551/MPCS/Computer Science/Algorithms.md

 1. Name
 2. Synopsis: A high-level description of the algorithms and what it is designed to do.
 3. Context: A description of a problem that illustrate the"sweet spot" for the algorithm.
-4. Forces: A description of th
+4. Forces: A description of the properties of the problem/solution that must be addressed and maintained for a successful implementation.
-5. Solution
+5. Solution: The algorithm description using real working code with documentation.
-6. Consequences
+6. Consequences: Identifies and discuss the advantages/disadvantages and anti-patterns for this algorithm.
 7. Analysis
 8. Related algorithms